 3. Aluminum take-out containers

-Many aluminum free deodorants are available including Tom's, JASON, Arm and Hammer, and my favorite Kiss My Face, roll-on.
+Many aluminum-free deodorants are available including Raw 4 Beauty, Tom's, JASON, Native, and Every Man Jack.
 Here's also a great recipe for making your own!

 Maalox and Mylanta contain aluminum.
 Rolaids and Tums are alternatives that don't contain aluminum.

 6. Aluminum pots, pans, baking sheets, scratched teflon

 Cook with stainless steel, ceramic, glass and cast iron